-“I’ve never heard of a blueberry in a cookie,” said my coworker when I explained to her the vision for my newest original recipe.
+“I’ve never heard of a blueberry in a cookie,” said my coworker as I was explaining to her the vision for my newest original recipe.
 “Maybe that’s for a reason,” I worried to myself.
-After almost a month and a half of rigorous testing, I’m ready to release these blueberry white chocolate cookies just in time for blueberry season.
+Now, after almost a month and a half of rigorous testing, I’m ready to release these blueberry white chocolate cookies just in time for blueberry season.
 I tried fresh, frozen, store-bought dried, and homemade dried blueberries for this recipe.
 The fresh ones broke open and changed the consistency of the dough, the frozen ones made the cookies look GREEN.
 The store-bought, dried blueberries had this awful after-taste, and drying the fruit at home was way too laborious.

-This recipe makes around 22 blueberry white chocolate cookies, but can easily be halved.
+You can halve this recipe.
+This recipe makes around 22 blueberry white chocolate chip cookies, but you can easily halve it.

 Did you make these blueberry white chocolate cookies?
 I want to see!
 Tag your creations @easygayoven on Instagram and TikTok.

 Add the blueberries, lemon juice and sugar into a small saucepan.
-Over medium heat, cook the mixture stirring with a wooden spoon regularly.
+Over medium heat, cook the mixture stirring with a wooden spoon or rubber spatula regularly.

 Break up most of the blueberries with the end of the spoon, leaving some intact.